PrabhaSThapa/pthapa61/README.md

 👴 After many years of employment in the armed forces, the nuclear fusion and aerospace industries, I am now wetting my toes in learning computer science.

 😵 Why?
 You might wonder!
 Well, the simple fact is, once we get to a certain age, you are silently struck off and you become unwanted.

-Despite numerous attempts in getting back, it has been a struggle.
-So, not willing to give up and becoming rusty, I've taken the initiative to learning computer science.
-I had took up Python and soon after Kotlin but after a while, decided to take up html, css and js first.
+🌻So, not willing to give up and becoming rusty and fade away, I've taken the initiative to learning computer science, testing Python and soon after Kotlin but after a while, took up advises of super coders to learn html, css and js first.

 ✨🌻 I am currently fully concentrating on html and css and taking in as much as I can and become confident in using them.
 Hopefully, some day soon, I will be in a position to collaborate with you brilliant people out there and become useful in some way.